 Digital circuits, optimization problems, simulations of chaotic systems, and quantum computing are currently at the top of the list.

 If you’re interested in my academic CV you’re welcome to download it here.
-Last updated in May 2025.
+Last updated in February 2026.